 1.10 PhD Advisory and Research Committee.
 At the end of the first year, students are asked to begin selecting their committee members.
 In addition to the student's research advisor, the committee is composed of two other faculty members within the student's declared major, and one faculty member typically representing the student's minor.
-The student can suggest one of the representatives and major the minor representative, and the Director of Graduate Studies appoints the second major representative.
+The student can suggest one of the major representative and the minor representatives, and the Director of Graduate Studies appoints the second major representative.
 The final committee composition will sometimes be affected by availability of certain faculty to serve on the committee.
-The students will meet with their committee members once every vear during the summer semesters.
+The students will meet with their committee members once every year during the summer semesters.
 More information on this committee can be found in Section 8.2.

 1.11 5-Year PhD Culture.
 Students are encouraged to take control of their advancement through their own course of studies leading to a PhD within 5 years.
-The relationship between student and mentor and the expectations placed upon the student changes each year.
-To aid with each of these transitions, incoming C500 students will attend a Professional Development Seminar series and students in subsequent years will attend annual panel discussions that are matched to their year in the program.
+The relationship between student and mentor, and the expectations placed upon the student changes each year.
+To aid students in preparing for this transition, incoming C500 students will attend a Professional Development Seminar series.

 Students are expected to ensure that they stay on track throughout their PhD as they complete C500, schedule their 5th semester candidacy exam, complete all the related paperwork, work towards and submit papers in a timely manner, attend conferences and workshops to develop professionally and to defend their thesis.
 A 5year timeline is provided as a guide (see later).
-Any deviations from the timeline are likely to occur and should be addressed with the R esearch Advisor and in consultation with the Director of Graduate Studies to create a modified timeline or to get back on track.
-Any students who are not advancing towards their PhD are at risk of being placed on probation with the possibility of being dismissed from the program unless specified milestones are being attained in a timely manner (see Section 11: When Things Go Wong for more guidance).
+Any deviations from the timeline are likely to occur and should be addressed with the Research Advisor and in consultation with the Director of Graduate Studies to create a modified timeline.
+Any students who are not advancing towards their PhD are at risk of being placed on probation with the possibility of being dismissed form the program unless specified milestones are being attained in a timely manner (see Section 11: When Things Go Wrong, for more guidance).

-2. FINANCIAL ASSISTANCE
+2. Financial Assistance

-2.1 Most entering PhD students are granted some form of financial support. lf the recipient remains in good standing in the Graduate School, this support will normally be continued.
-However, this is a limited guaranteed commitment and is not to extend beyond four semesters for MS candidates and eight semesters for PhD candidates (summers excluded).
-Financial support will only continue if the student is in standing and making satisfactory dood PhD. progress toward the Financial assistance will generally be in one of the following three forms: (a) Associate Instructorship, (b) Research Assistantship, or
+2.1 Most entering PhD students are granted some form of financial support.
+If the recipient remains in good standing in the Graduate School, this support will normally be continued.
+However, this is a limited commitment and is not guaranteed to extend beyond four semesters for MS candidates and eight semesters for PhD candidates (summers excluded).
+Financial support will only continue if the student is in good standing and making satisfactory progress toward the PhD.
+Financial assistance will generally be in one of the following three forms: (a) Associate Instructorship,

-(c) Fellowship or Traineeship.
+(b) Research Assistantship, or (c) Fellowship or Traineeship.

-Associate Instructorships (AI).
-An 2.2 Associate Instructorship not only pays the major initial cost of an education, but gives the student experience in leadership and training in the fundamentals of chemistry.
+2.2 Associate Instructorships (AI).
+An Associate Instructorship not only pays the major initial cost of an education, but gives the student experience in leadership and training in the fundamentals of chemistry.
 All PhD candidates are expected to teach, at least part-time, for two semesters.
 Most Associate Instructorships are half-time appointments.
-Most students serve as Associate Instructors during their first 2 - 6 semesters of graduate work before being transferred to Research Assistantships.
-In order to eligible for continued support by AI be appointment, students must satisfactorily fulfill all of the responsibilities of the appointment.
+Most students serve as Associate Instructors during their first 2-6 semesters of graduate work before being transferred to Research Assistantships.
+In order to be eligible for continued support by AI appointment, students must satisfactorily fulfill all of the responsibilities of the appointment.